 The workshop will offer the possibility of presenting your research in a brief oral presentation.
-Registrants who would like to present their work are required to submit an abstract until 29 January 2020.
+Registrants who would like to present their work are required to submit an abstract.
 Abstracts can be submitted in Word format (max.
-250 words excl. title and affiliations) via email to firstname.lastname@example.org.
+250 words excl. title and affiliations) via email to email@example.com.

-Download the announcement flyer: 3rd Curriculum Workshop Series - Measuring and modelling brain states
+Download the preliminary programme: 3rd HBP Curriculum Workshop Series - Measuring and modelling brain states (2.0 MB)